frequently asked questions

 - And various other reasons.

-We are located at Petaling Jaya, Selangor. [location map]
+We are located at Petaling Jaya, Selangor.
+Please see contact details for the map location.

 For those customers who require our despatch service to pick up the damaged media within Malaysia (including Sarawak and Sabah), please call: